rafavzqz/geopdes/download.md

 More detailed installation instructions are found in the README file.

-# <a name="examples"></a>Getting started: running the examples

-GeoPDEs contains a set of simple examples, that can be run with the commands:

-* geopdes_base_examples
-* geopdes_elasticity_examples
-* geopdes_fluid_examples
-* geopdes_maxwell_examples

-These will guide you through a set of menus to choose some examples for solving different model problems.

 # GeoPDEs in GitHub

 The source code of GeoPDEs is now available in [GitHub](https://github.com/rafavzqz/geopdes).
 Older versions of GeoPDEs are also available in the repository.